oyyblin/galaxy-docs/doc-governance/introduction.md

 # Governance Process

-_Project Galaxy DAO and GAL is NOT live.
-The following governance process will start to take effect right after the GAL token generation event._

-Project Galaxy DAO is controlled by GAL holders.
-GAL holders have the ability to control the amount of the Platform Fee collected by the protocol, and control funds held by the Project Galaxy Community Treasury.
+Galxe DAO is controlled by GAL holders.
+GAL holders have the ability to control the amount of the Platform Fee collected by the protocol, and control funds held by the Galxe Community Treasury.
 All proposals need to go through a three-step process described below.
 In order for a proposal to pass, it must have over 50% passing votes with endorsement from wallet addresses holding at least 2,000,000 GAL, with delegation allowed.
-When a proposal is passed, the changes will be implemented by Project Galaxy’s operation team and signed by the multi-sig, if necessary.
+When a proposal is passed, the changes will be implemented by Galxe’s operation team and signed by the multi-sig, if necessary.

 ## Proposal